Friday, September 11, 2009

 10 Things I Found In San Francisco 2009

 Moving to San Francisco from Motor City Detroit, MI most would consider easy.
 Moving from a demolished, one-dimensional economy to a thriving multi-dimensional sparkling economy is a no-brainer.
 But is it worth the cost difference and cultural flip?
-Now, we weigh the hand.
+Let us weigh the hand.
 Yes, if you can find what you want.

 Here is a list of 10 cool things I found in San Francisco.